Pulang Pisau Regency: Administrative districts

 Note: (a) including one kelurahan - Bahaur Basantan. (b) includes 3 kelurahan - Bereng, Kalawa and Pulau Pisang.

-(c) Kahayan Hilir District has a variety of postcodes; Gohong village and Kalawa town have a postcode of 74812, Anjir Pulang Pisau town has 74813, Mintin village has 74816, Hanjack Maju village has 74821, Bereng town has 74831, Kahayan Hilir village has 74841 and Buntoi, Mantaren I and Mantaren II villages share 74861.
+(c) Kahayan Hilir District has a variety of postcodes; Gohong village and Kalawa town have a postcode of 74812, Anjir Pulang Pisau town has 74813, Mintin village has 74816, Hanjack Maju village has 74821, Bereng town has 74831, Kahayan Hilir (Pulang Pisau town) has 74841 and Buntoi, Mantaren I and Mantaren II villages share 74861.

 Orangutan conservation

-In 2015, the local government agreed to make Badak Besar and Badak Kecil regions on Salat Nusa Island to be a conservation area for orangutans.
+In 2015, the local government agreed to make Badak Besar and Badak Kecil regions on Salat Nusa Island into a conservation area for orangutans.
 Central Kalimantan province has an orangutan rehabilitation area in Nyaru Menteng.

 Climate

 Pulang Pisau has a tropical rainforest climate (Af) with heavy rainfall in all months except July and August.